KhamisiKibet/QT-PyQt-PySide-Custom-Widgets/docs/customize-qpushbutton.md

 QT-PyQt-PySide-Custom-Widgets uses iconify library to apply and animate button icons.
 In case you had not installed Iconify library then it should have been installed alongside QT-PyQt-PySide-Custom-Widgets library.

 The following video will help you understand more about Iconify and how to get Icon Names from Iconify browser.
+Click on the image below to start watch.

 [![Iconify Video](https://github.com/KhamisiKibet/QT-PyQt-PySide-Custom-Widgets/blob/main/images/3.png?raw=true)](https://youtu.be/y9qQXn836K0)